Innocenti Mini: Mille

-Daihatsu era
+Daihatsu and Fiat era

 Minitre

 In April 1982, at the same time as the engines were changed for Daihatsu units, the Mini's original rubber suspension was changed to a more conventional (and comfortable) independently developed layout with MacPherson struts in the front and an independent, rear suspension with lower wishbones and a transverse single-leaf spring which also acted as a stabilizer.
 To indicate the new engines, the cars were renamed Innocenti Tre Cilindri, or simply "Tre" (three).
 The new engines and suspension carried with them a weight penalty of about 55 kg.
 The new Innocentis were nearly indistinguishable from their predecessors, the external changes being limited to badging and a chin spoiler.
 In January 1984, along with a gentle facelift, they were renamed Minitre (sometimes written "Mini 3").
 Most of the new parts came straight from the Daihatsu Charade.
 European exports, which had hitherto been managed by local British Leyland affiliates, were either halted or generally slowed down.
 For the first year or two, Minitres were limited to exporting to France, Belgium, and Switzerland.
 In 1983, the German Daihatsu importer Walter Hagen took over sales there, after a hiatus of over a year.
 The old Leyland-engined versions continued to be sold until stocks ran out.
 In spite of the new model, production dropped steadily: from 23,187 in 1981 to 21,646 the next year to 13,688 in 1983, the first year in which all cars were Daihatsu-engined.
 During 1984, sales shot up again as the car had regained its credibility.
+Carrozzeria Embo displayed a convertible version of the Minitre SE, called a Spyder, but de Tomaso decided against series production.

 Aside from the sporting turbocharged version, the Minitre was originally only available with a carburetted 52 PS petrol engine, in three different levels of trim: S, SL, and SE.
 While usually fitted with a five-speed manual transmission rather than the four-speed unit used in the earlier four-cylinder cars, a two-speed semiautomatic also became available in July 1984, sold as the "Minimatic".
 This was the same unit as the one marketed as the "Daimatic" by Daihatsu themselves.
 The Matic's gearbox has the same dimensions as does the manual transmission, and is fitted with a torque converter and a planetary gear train with two gear ratios which are selected by a traditional, floor-mounted gear lever.